Skip to main content

 Remember, every individual is different when it comes to heart health.
 Stay on top of your heart health by scheduling regular visits with your primary care physician.
 If you have risk factors for heart disease, they may refer you to a cardiologist who can develop an individualized plan that works best for you.

-Summit Health’s radiology department offers state-of the-art diagnostic services that can help diagnose heart conditions in the earliest possible stages and identify the best treatment plans for cardiac disease.
+Summit Health offers comprehensive state-of the-art diagnostic services that can help diagnose heart conditions in the earliest possible stages and identify the best treatment plans for cardiac disease.

-Our cardiologists and radiologists are experts at interpreting cardiovascular MRIs, which provide detailed images and information about the heart and its surrounding structures.
-We also offer Coronary Calcium Scoring with CT scan that can more accurately measure the amount of calcium in the arteries.
-Exams are available at multiple locations.
-Please call 908-277-8673 to schedule your exam or speak to your provider regarding which exam is right for you.
+Our cardiologists are experts at diagnosing patients and interpreting cardiovascular imaging studies, which provide detailed information about the heart and its surrounding structures.
+We also offer Coronary Calcium Scoring with CT scan that can accurately measure the amount of calcium in the arteries and may provide information for both treatment and prevention.
+Cardiology consults, imaging and exams are available at multiple locations.